Latest Updates (2026)2026 Statement of Changes

 2026 Statement of Changes

 The UK government published a Statement of Changes to the Immigration Rules (HC 1691) on 5 March 2026.
 Many people on spouse visas are wondering what this means for them.

-The good news is that most core spouse visa rules have not changed.
+The good news: most core spouse visa rules have not changed.

-What is the Statement of Changes?
+What is a Statement of Changes?

 A Statement of Changes is the official document the UK government uses to update immigration rules.
+Updates can cover visa requirements, settlement rules, English language requirements, sponsorship rules, and technical legal corrections.

 The March 2026 update mainly focuses on work visas and settlement policies, rather than family visas.